isaka-james/fb-phish/README.md

 ##### For phishing Admin Pannel
 When you want to view the user logins( *username and password* ) through web interface, On the bottom of the login page there is a little box when you clicked that you will be redirected to the **admin pannel**, where you will meet the table with all the user logins.

+Or simply navigate to **http://localhost:8080/admin.php** for viewing the admin pannel containing the username, passwords, IP address and more.

 ##### For Terminal Admin Pannel
 For those who prefer using Terminal rather than web interface, just create another session in the terminal and write this: